fabian-kostadinov/fabian-kostadinov.github.io/_posts/2022-12-08-do-not-use-karma-and-jasmine-to-write-unit-tests-for-firestore-security-rules-in-angular-14.md

 ---
 layout: post
-title: Do not use Karma & Jasmine to write unit tests for testing Firestone Security Rules in your Angular 14 app!
+title: Do not use Karma & Jasmine for unit testing Firestone Security Rules in your Angular app!
 comments: true
 tags: [firebase, firestore, angular, jest, karma, jasmine]
 ---